jsheunis/rt-me-fMRI/pipeline_description.md

 # Quality control

-*Should this be reported as part of the *
+*Idea is for this to be reported as part of the Data Paper*

-- MRIQC
+- MRIQC from BIDS (derivatives)
 - Own quality checker scripts
-- Metrics to use:
+- Extra metrics to report:
 	- physiology between conditions
-- Real-time quality checking:??
+- Real-time quality control metrics (from rtQC):
 	- FD
+	- other?

 # TODO:
-- [x] send processing plan to cesar + sveta + lydia + Jaap + Willem
+- [x] send processing plan to cesar + sveta + lydia + Jaap
 - [ ] Get paper+code of Soroosh Insights into DVARS
 - [ ] Pybids for handling BIDS datasets